balanced-dev/yuzu-docs/docs/definition/markup.md

 ?> Please note that as `modPartial` returns HTML it is necessary to not escape the helper's output (i.e. use triple braces: `{{{}}}`)

 ?> The eagle-eyed among you may have realised that there is very little difference between the two helpers `dynPartial` and `modPartial`: after all they both take a string parameter of the name of the partial they render, the data context and return the compiled template in HTML.
-While it's true that they basically do the same thing (apart from `modPartial` pushing classes into the `_modifiers` property) and could be easily combined, we believe that having two separate helpers is better: it better illustrates intent, with one being purely for rendering the correct partial given a context (`dynPartial`) while the other should just be used when adding contextual classes to the partial (`modPartial`).
+While it's true that they basically do the same thing (apart from `modPartial` pushing classes into the `_modifiers` property) and could be easily combined, we believe that having two separate helpers is beneficial: it better illustrates intent, with one being purely for rendering the correct partial given a context (`dynPartial`) while the other should just be used when adding contextual classes to the partial (`modPartial`).

 ## pictureSource
 !> Only designed to work with [ImageProcessor](https://imageprocessor.org/)

-The `pictureSource` helper was borne out of frustration of maintaining `<picture>` element contents.
+The `pictureSource` helper was born out of frustration of maintaining `<picture>` element contents.

 While building sites we'd often try to optimise our images for all screen sizes, using the picture element and source tags in combination with ImageProcessor.
 We started using only the basic functionality of ImageProcessor and the `<picture>` element until we started getting comfortable with both and digging deeper and finding more strategies and patterns we could take advantage of to really reduce the file sizes of image-heavy pages:
-- media queries to serve different sized images for different devices
+- media queries to serve different sized images for different screen sizes
 - requesting double sized images at a lower quality for higher density displays (e.g. retina), which produced smaller file sizes, with no percieved quality loss
 - using WebP with a fallback source for those browsers where WebP is unsupported